Dennis J. Gross (August 5, 1953 - November 15, 2025) - SweetwaterNOW

 Dennis graduated in Rock Springs and worked as a carpenter in his early life.
 He did a lot of traveling around in his lifetime.
 He loved his outdoors, fishing and camping.

-Cremation has taken place and a celebration of life will take place at another time.
+Cremation has taken place and graveside services and inurnment will take place in the Riverview Cemetery at a later date.